-Pumping in Excess of Authorized Amount Compliance Order: No Violation Compliance Order: Violation In addition to the disincentive fee required in the compliance order, a person who produces groundwater in excess of the amount authorized by the compliance order shall pay fees as follows: First Violation: First Five Years: First Violation: Three (3) times the water use fee for the amount of production exceeding the amount authorized by registration or permit; and Civil penalties totaling 5% of the water use fee for the entire amount of production authorized by registration or permit, or a civil penalty of \$100, whichever is greater.
+Pumping in Excess of Authorized Amount Compliance Order: No Violation See Rule 5.5(f) Compliance Order: Violation See Rule 5.5(f) In addition to the disincentive fee required in the compliance order, a person who produces groundwater in excess of the amount authorized by the compliance order shall pay fees as follows: First Violation: First Five Years: First Violation: 1.
+Three (3) times the water use fee for the amount of production exceeding the amount authorized by registration or permit; and 2.
+Civil penalties totaling 5% of the water use fee for the entire amount of production authorized by registration or permit, or a civil penalty of \$100, whichever is greater.
 Disincentive fee in an amount equal to ten (10) times the amount of the water use fee for all excess groundwater production under the compliance order.
-Three (3) times the water use fee for the amount of production exceeding the amount authorized by the compliance order; and Civil penalties totaling 5% of the water use fee for the entire amount of production authorized by the compliance order, or a civil penalty of \$100, whichever is greater.
-Second Violation: Second Five Years: Second Violation: Ten (10) times the water use fee for the amount of production exceeding the amount authorized by registration or permit; and Civil penalties totaling 10% of the water use fee for the entire amount of production authorized by registration or permit, or a civil penalty of \$500, whichever is greater.
-Disincentive fee in an amount equal to fifteen (15) times the amount of the water use fee for all excess groundwater production under the compliance order.
-Ten (10) times the water use fee for the amount of production exceeding the amount authorized by the compliance order; and Civil penalties totaling 10% of the water use fee for the entire amount of production authorized by the compliance order, or a civil penalty of \$500, whichever is greater.
+1. Three (3) times the water use fee for the amount of production exceeding the amount authorized by the compliance order; and 2.
+Civil penalties totaling 5% of the water use fee for the entire amount of production authorized by the compliance order, or a civil penalty of \$100, whichever is greater.